sealx017/SpaceBF/README.md

 # 5  0.2613820 0.07781562         1.0724293
 ```

-## Visualize the estimated slope surface along with th expression profiles
+## Visualize the estimated slope surface along with the expression profiles

 Display the expression of *y1* and *y2* across the spatial locations
 along the estimated slope (in a *z*-score type format, i.e., scaled by